fromo19/fromo19/README.md

 - 👋 Hi, I’m @fromo19 (Cole).
 - 👀 I’m interested in agriculture, economics, finance, and fitness.
-- 🌱 I’m currently learning the skills necessary to begin a career in Data Science through Springboard's Data Science program.
+- 🌱 I am a recent graduate of Springboard's Data Science program, and am currently looking for roles in data science and analytics.

 <!---
 fromo19/fromo19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.